hashgraph/hedera-hcs-sxc-java/README.md

 Defined in the `HCS-Interfaces` project, these are data structures that are shared between components.

-* HCSRelayMessage - a message from the `HCS-Relay` components
+* HCSRelayMessage - a message from the `hcs-sxc-relay` components
 * HCSResponse - a application message id and message
 * LibConsensusMessage - a (temporary) POJO for consensus messages (until these can be serialized)
 * MessagePersistenceLevel - a list of pre-defined persistence levels